Frequently Asked Questions

-All applications are reviewed by a Selection Steering Committee made up of representatives from the University of Melbourne, Trawalla Foundation and Program alumni.
-The Program emphasises multi-partisanship and seeks a cohort of women with diverse life and professional experiences.
+All applications are reviewed by a Selection Committee, which place a strong emphasis on multi-partisanship and equity in selection and seeks a cohort of women with diverse professional and life experiences.

 What is involved with the application?

-We partnered with Our Community and applications were hosted on the SmartyGrants platform in 2021.
-The Pathways to Politics application is comprised of four sections:
+The Pathways to Politics Program for Women application is comprised of four sections:

-- CV: Please ensure your CV is no longer than three pages and includes three referees.
+- CV: You will be required to upload your CV.
+Please ensure it is no longer than two pages and includes two referees.